gdaless20/Pinball/README.md

 *Wiring*

 *pic here
 Above is our wiring diagram for the LCD.
 Figuring out how to wire the Arduino to the LCD was not very difficult and we’ve used buttons several times before so that was not too hard to add in either.
 What WAS difficult, was soldering everything once installed.
-The switch was especially challenging, as it was hot glued to a piece of wood on the underbelly of the machine, and a difficult angle to get to with the soldering iron and solder while also holding the wires.
+The switch was especially challenging, as it was hot glued to a piece of wood on the underbelly of the machine, and a difficult angle to get to with the soldering iron and solder while also holding the wires. (pictured above)